Physical Therapy

 supportive environment.

-Rehabilitation services (such as physical therapy, occupational therapy, and speech
+- Rehabilitation services (such as physical therapy, occupational

-therapy) are medical services focused on evaluating, diagnosing, and treating pain,
+therapy, and speech therapy) are medical services focused on evaluating, diagnosing, and

-Wellness services focus on supporting overall well-being, including physical comfort,
+- Wellness services focus on supporting overall well-being, including

-emotional balance, stress management, and quality of life—not just the absence of
+physical comfort, emotional balance, stress management, and quality of life—not just the

-move, feel, recover, and connect in daily life.
-Some individuals choose to use
+feel, recover, and connect in daily life.
+Some individuals choose to use wellness services

 Wellness disclaimer